 3. There are cases in which sightings or sounds of this kind are caused by the living who are far away, not in time by geographically.
 "Phantoms of the living" is one name given the phenomenon, which is essentially telepathic.
 Usually these apparitions or sounds occur when it is is urgent that a person reach someone who is at a distance, such as in family crisis, emergencies, or on occasion, between lovers or people who are romantically linked.

 4. Finally we should keep in mind that though apparitions may appear to be identical, whether as earthbound spirits called ghosts, or free spirits in full possession of all mental and emotional faculties and memories - just visiting, so to speak, to convey a message - ghosts and spirits are not the same.

-Essentially, most paranormal investigators believe in what are called residual and intelligent hauntings.
-A ghost is considered to be a residual energy.
+Essentially, most paranormal investigators believe in what is called residual and intelligent hauntings.
+A ghost is considered to be residual energy.
 It is like a playback of a past event - usually thought to be something traumatic.
 It is stuck in a loop of replay.
 As it is a playback, it is something that people believe they can detect, but not communicate with.
-It is left over energy.
+It is leftover energy.
 An intelligent haunting is what people also refer to as a spirit.
 This is what is considered to be the energy of a person who was once living and has now passed over.
 For whatever reason, they have been unable to cross over to whatever place it is a soul goes.
 While I know I myself speculate if a spirit is us or caused by the power of our mind, a lot of the general population; even those who don't actively investigate the paranormal, believe it has something to do with a person's soul and a form of survival after death.